-- Rear mounted cameras are a good investment not only for when you are backing out of the driveway, but to know if anyone is approaching your car when you are in a parking lot.
+Rear-mounted cameras are a good investment not only for when you are backing out of the driveway, but to know if anyone is approaching your car when you are in a parking lot.

-- Services that can remotely stop your car if the event it is stolen from you.
+Services that can remotely stop your car if the event it is stolen from you.
 A simple phone call can keep the thief from going very far.

-- Instrument panel that shows if you have low air pressure in your tires, running low on oil, is overheating and of course, shows if you are running out of gasoline.
+An instrument panel that shows if you have low air pressure in your tires, running low on oil, is overheating and of course, shows if you are running out of gasoline.

-- Interior trunk release–All newer model cars have an interior trunk release to keep people from being locked in trunks.
+All newer model cars have an interior trunk release to keep people from being locked in trunks.
 If ever forced to use this device, care has to be utilized so that your kidnapper does not see you getting away.

 Security can cover many areas, ranging from protecting yourself and your family to protecting your home and valuables.
-All of the items mentioned here may not fall into the traditional definition of security, but each, when applied to the appropriate situation is indeed a security tool that can prevent the lost of life or property.
+All of the items mentioned here may not fall into the traditional definition of security, but each, when applied to the appropriate situation is indeed a security tool that can prevent the loss of life or property.

-However, the most effective security tool is for each individual to be aware of his situation and surroundings and take the measures that will protect his family, home and himself.
+However, the most effective security tool is for each individual to be aware of his situation and surroundings and take the measures that will protect his family, home, and himself.

-Also, a key to security is making sure each individual knows how to use the security devices available to him, when to use them and to understand when the situation calls for security measures.
+Also, a key to security is making sure each individual knows how to use the security devices available to him when to use them, and to understand when the situation calls for security measures.
 All of the items mentioned in this article can be used for helping people.
 Many, if used incorrectly can lead to injuries and death.